yclin99/PupGo/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com) You can discover dogs around you and follow them for future notifications.
 Also create a walking event that you are going to hold.
 Then, you can decide to walk with the other dogs, or not ;-)

+This projects includes four main UI (Match, Explore, Notification and Setting, and we have arranged them with their supportings into four subfolders under <b>View<b>.

+The files for model are under folder <b>Utilities<b>.

+The code for query and mutation (that is to post and get data from mySQL) is in folder <b>GraphQL<b>.

+You may find what you need from the above instructions.

 <p align="right">(<a href="#top">back to top</a>)</p>